Welcome Sports Fans!

 Sports Then and Now is intended to be a “one stop shop” that connects passionate sports fans with the sports news they want to know and the sports history they want to remember.

-Sports Then and Now Network: The Sports Then and Now Network consists of a national site covering sports across the country and world as well as three city specific sites dedicated to the sports teams, athletes and memories in Baltimore, Boston and Chicago.
+Sports Then and Now Network: The Sports Then and Now Network consists of a national site covering sports across the country and world as well as a city specific web site in Boston.

 Site Creator: Sports Then and Now is the brainchild of Dean Hybl, a sports historian and journalist with a background in college and professional sports.
 Dean has worked in sports public relations for the Philadelphia Eagles, Richmond Braves, James Madison Dukes, Rollins Tars and Hampden-Sydney Tigers.
-He also served six years as the head statistician for the Capital One Bowl and occasionally serves as a talent spotter for ESPN, Westwood One and the Compass Sports Network.
+He also served six years as the head statistician for the Capital One Bowl and for many years served as a talent spotter for ESPN, Westwood One and the Compass Sports Network.